davidgasquez/awesome-duckdb/README.md

 - [Duckling](https://github.com/l1xnan/duckling) - A fast viewer for CSV/Parquet files and DuckDB/SQLite, based on Tauri.
 - [rsql](https://github.com/theseus-rs/rsql) - CLI for DuckDB, LibSQL, MariaDB, MySQL, PostgreSQL, SQLite3 and SQL Server.
 - [jsqltranspiler](https://github.com/starlake-ai/jsqltranspiler) - Rewrite BigQuery, Redshift, Snowflake and Databricks queries into DuckDB compatible SQL.
+- [jOOQ](https://www.jooq.org/) - Type safe querying of DuckDB (and many other RDBMS) from Java.
+A [transpiler](https://www.jooq.org/translate/) from and to DuckDB is also available.

 ## Projects Powered by DuckDB